Busselton: Arts

 Busselton contains the ArtGeo Cultural Complex, which includes an art gallery, theatre, artist's workshop, and an arts and crafts store.
 It also contains the Busselton Court House and Police Complex, which has an old courthouse, post office, and bond store.
 Some of the structures in the courthouse and police complex were built by Henry Yelverton in 1860–1861, while a newer courtroom was built in 1897 by George Temple-Poole; this group of buildings was classified by the National Trust of Australia in 1973 and added to the state's Register of Heritage Places in 1993.
 The ArtGeo Gallery is housed in a former Agricultural Bank of Western Australia building, constructed in 1931, and added to the heritage register in 1999.
 The complex also contains life-sized sculptures by Fremantle sculptor Greg James depicting the cultural heritage of Busselton; miniature versions (maquettes) of the works are in the City of Busselton office.
 The six sculptures, unveiled between 2014 and 2019, are Whaler's Wife, Timber Worker, John Garrett Bussell, Spanish Settler (referring to nearby Yoongarillup), Gaywal (an Aboriginal leader at the time of European settlement), and Pioneer Woman.

 The prestigious annual CinefestOZ film festival screens in Busselton, along with other regional centres.

 After two decades of delays and planning, a new $38 million Performing Arts Centre commenced construction in February 2022.
-Named "Saltwater" in acknowledgement of the Wardandi people, the centre is expected to open in early 2024.
+Named "Saltwater" in acknowledgement of the Wardandi people, the centre is opened in May 2026.